A permanent exhibition by the Venosta Valley Museum in Sluderno is focusing on the subject of the so-called “Swabian Children”.

 - See video

-The Venosta Valley Museum is, as the name reveals, dedicated to the Val Venosta and its different fields.
+The Venosta Valley Museum - "Vintschger Museum" in German, "Museo della Val Venosta" in Italian - in Sluderno (Schluderns) is, as the name reveals, dedicated to the valley and its different fields.
 The focus is set on ecologic, social and cultural issues as much as on archeology and water management.
-The latter is highly important in the valley, as it is a rather dry area.
-The irrigation system of the Val Venosta dates back to the Middle Ages and is one of the most dense watering network of the Alps.
-The so-called “Waale” are today well-known due to a large number of lovely paths leading along these irrigation canals.
+The latter is highly important in the valley, as this western part of South Tyrol is a rather dry area.
+The irrigation system of the valley dates back to the Middle Ages and is one of the most dense watering network of the Alps.
+The so-called "Waale" are today well-known due to a large number of lovely paths leading along these irrigation canals.
+The permanent exhibition "WaWo - s'Wosser zum Wassern" with the theme trail Quairwaal tells about the topic.

-from Tuesday to Sunday from 10 to 12.30 am and from 2 to 6 pm
+from Tuesday to Sunday from 10 am to 12.30 noon time and from 2 pm to 6 pm

 2.00 Euros (schoolchildren)